×

 All about Gabbro and Larvikite Properties

 Know all about Gabbro and Larvikite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Gabbro and Larvikite belong to Igneous Rocks.Texture of Gabbro is Phaneritic whereas that of Larvikite is Phaneritic.
 Gabbro appears Veined and Shiny and Larvikite appears Shiny.
-The luster of Gabbro is not available while that of Larvikite is subvitreous to dull.
+The luster of Gabbro is while that of Larvikite is subvitreous to dull.
 Gabbro is available in dark grey to black colors whereas Larvikite is available in black, brown, light to dark grey, white colors.
 The commercial uses of Gabbro are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Larvikite are cemetery markers, commemorative tablets, creating artwork.